 Related party relationships are those involving control (either direct or indirect), joint control or significant influence.
 Related parties are in a position to enter into transactions with the company that would not be undertaken between unrelated parties.
-All transactions with related parties to HMH Holding B.V. have been based on arm's length terms unless disclosed differently..
+All transactions with related parties to HMH Holding B.V. have been based on arm's length terms (unless disclosed differently).

-HMH Holding B.V. is a parent company with control of around 25 companies around the world.
+HMH Holding B.V. is a parent company which controls 25 companies around the world.
 These subsidiaries are listed in note 6.2 Group companies.
-Any transactions between the parent company and the subsidiaries are shown line by line in the parent company's financial statements of the parent company, and are eliminated in the consolidated financial statements.
+Any transactions between the parent company and the subsidiaries are shown line by line in the separate financial statements of the parent company, and are eliminated in the consolidated financial statements.